provrb/Logicgate-Rootkit/docs/README.md

 like you, but it has the highest permissions available in user mode, higher than the previous group, SYSTEM.
 Windows has this group built-in to prevent damaging important system files.
 My hypothesis: Is it possible to elevate to Trusted Installer privileges, considering how easy it was to obtain Administrator and SYSTEM privileges?

-During this procedure, I used two main functions from the procutils header file.
+During this procedure, I used two main functions from the ProcessManager header file.
 In particular, StartWindowsService and CreateProcessAccessToken use the same function to obtain a SYSTEM token.
 You may see where this is going.

 Rather than being an actual running process like winlogon.exe, TrustedInstaller is embedded into Windows as a service and thus has to be started.